FWSP Student Resources

 Students will only be paid for hours worked.
 All breaks, lunches, holidays and most absences are unpaid.
 However, under the New Jersey Earned Sick Leave Law (NJ ESL), FWSP student employees are eligible to accrue one hour of paid sick time for every 30 hours worked up to a total of 40 hours per fiscal year.
 Students who have been employed by Rutgers for at least 120 calendar days may begin to use accrued paid sick time.
 For questions regarding the NJ ESL, please email NJESL@hr.rutgers.edu.

 Students may continue working until they have earned their entire FWSP offer or until the end of the academic year, whichever comes first.
 Students who are not registered for classes must stop working immediately.

 Pay rates for FWSP jobs are determined by the Student Employment Office based on the level of skill or experience required for the job.
-Pay rates range from $12/hr to $16.25/hr.
-Pay rates for each student are listed on their Employment Authorization Forms (EAFs).
+Pay rates range from $15.13/hr to $20/hr.
+Students can find their pay rates in their assignment information within the FWSP portal.
 Unfortunately, at this time, pay rate increases based on merit or length of service are not offered.

 Maximum Hours per Week

 FWSP students can work a maximum of 20 hours per week during the academic year when class is in session.

 During breaks (winter, spring, summer) FWSP students may work up to 35 hours per week as long as the SEO has permitted students to work during breaks.